This is a question a lot of riders and parents are asking.

 The horse will feel that too and it allows them to relax.

-So, judge your riders progress by the time they have spent with the horse and the smiles they give you.
+So, we need to judge the progress by the time we have spent with the horse and the smiles that filled our faces.
 Everything else will follow.